buildingSMARTalliance/BIMStorm/_posts/2016-08-14-NBIMS-US_V3_1_Scope.docx.md

 # NOTE:

-##This is a test of using GitHub to manage standards development and documentation.
+###This is a test of using GitHub to manage standards development and documentation.
+Current NBIMS is publshed as static PDF files.
+What if in future versions of standards development uses GitHub?

 * Export from [PDF](https://www.onuma.com/downloads/NBIMS-US_V3_5.3_BIM_PxP_Guide.pdf)
 * to [MS Word](https://www.onuma.com/downloads/NBIMS-US_V3_5.3_BIM_PxP_Guide.docx)